 Course enrolment for the Fall/Winter session starts in July, and in March for the Summer session.
 To help plan for course enrolment, you can use the resources on this page to understand some of the U of T terminology, what delivery modes mean, and the steps you can expect to take to be prepared for course enrolment.

 Timetable Builder is now available for Arts & Science undergraduate students to help prepare for upcoming course enrolment.
 Timetable Builder contains information about courses in Arts & Science and other divisions at U of T, including course days and times, delivery modes and instructions.
-For Fall/Winter 2023-24, the names of course instructors will also be added over the summer.
+For Fall/Winter 2023-24, the names of course instructors will be added over the summer.

-- Online Synchronous: This meeting section is online and requires online participation at a specific time for class activities.
+- Online Synchronous: This meeting section is online and requires attendance at a specific time for class activities.
 Online courses may require an in-person final assessment.
 For Y courses, both midterm tests and final assessments may be in person.
 The course outline will provide specific details.

 - Asynchronous: This meeting section is online and does not require attendance at a specific time for class activities.
 Online courses may require an in-person final assessment.
 For Y courses, both midterm tests and final assessments may be in person.
 The course outline will provide specific details.

 You can find the delivery modes for each course section in Timetable Builder and in your course syllabus.
 Make sure to check the delivery information in Timetable Builder for specific details about how that course will be offered.
 It is important to note that you cannot change sections after the final date to enrol in courses for that term.